rails/rails/guides/source/development_dependencies_install.md

 NOTE: Active Record's test suite runs three times: once for SQLite3, once for MySQL, and once for PostgreSQL.
 We are going to see now how to set up the environment for them.

+NOTE: Extracting previews, tested in Active Storage's test suite requires third-party applications:
+ImageMagick for images, FFmpeg for video and muPDF for PDFs, and on macOS also XQuartz and Poppler.
+Without these applications installed, Active Storage tests will raise errors.

 WARNING: If you're working with Active Record code, you _must_ ensure that the tests pass for at least MySQL, PostgreSQL, and SQLite3.
 Subtle differences between the various adapters have been behind the rejection of many patches that looked OK when tested only against single adapter.

 Below you can find instructions on how to install all of the additional tools for different OSes.